etn-ccis/blui-react-native-component-library/MIGRATION.md

 ### Removed

-- Typography
+- Typography Components
-    - These components have been removed from the library and can be replaced by the [Text](https://callstack.github.io/react-native-paper/docs/components/Text/) component from React Native Paper.
+    - The typography-related components have been removed in favor of the [Text](https://callstack.github.io/react-native-paper/docs/components/Text/) component from React Native Paper.
-    - The `Text` component does not support the `color` prop.
-It must be styled through the `style` prop and passing the value from the `theme` object returned by [useExtendedTheme()](https://github.com/etn-ccis/blui-react-native-themes?tab=readme-ov-file#typescript).
+    - The `Text` component does not support the `color` prop available on the old typography components.
+In order to migrate to the new components, if you wish to preserve these colors, they must be styled through the `style` prop — if you need theme colors, use the [useExtendedTheme()](https://github.com/etn-ccis/blui-react-native-themes?tab=readme-ov-file#typescript) hook to access the theme object.
-    - Please follow the table below for the mapping of Typography and its replacement:
+    - Material 3 has condensed the number of typography variants, so there is not a one-to-one mapping from the old variants to the new ones.
+If you want to match your old type styles _exactly_, you'll need to add additional inline styles.
+See the table below:

 <div style="overflow: auto">